Dashboard Member settings

 • necessary for the purposes of the prevention or detection of an unlawful act, and

-• carried out without the data subject’s consent in order to not prejudice those purposes
+• carried out without the data subject’s consent in order not to prejudice those purposes

 Protecting the public against dishonesty

-The processing is necessary for the exercise of a protective function.
+This condition is met if the processing is necessary for the exercise of a protective function.
 This is an action intended to protect members of the public against:

-• dishonesty, malpractice or other seriously improper conduct
+• dishonesty, malpractice, or other seriously improper conduct

 • unfitness or incompetence

-• mismanagement in the administration of a body or association
+• mismanagement in the administration of a body or association, or

 • failures in services provided by a body or association

-The processing must also be carried out without the data subject’s consent in order to not prejudice the exercise of that function.
+The processing must also be carried out without the data subject’s consent in order not to prejudice the exercise of that function.

 Regulatory requirements

-The processing is necessary to comply with (or assist others to comply with) a regulatory requirement involving a person taking steps to establish whether another person has:
+This condition is met if the processing is necessary to comply with (or assist others to comply with) a regulatory requirement involving a person taking steps to establish whether another person has:

-• committed an unlawful act
+• committed an unlawful act, or

-• been involved in dishonesty, malpractice or other seriously improper conduct
+• been involved in dishonesty, malpractice, or other seriously improper conduct

 In these circumstances, the organisation cannot reasonably be expected to obtain the consent of the data subject to the processing.

-Journalism, academia, art and literature
+Journalism, academia, art, and literature

-• consists of the disclosure of personal data for journalistic, academic, artistic or literary purposes
+• consists of the disclosure of personal data for journalistic, academic, artistic, or literary purposes

 • is carried out in connection with any of the following (whether alleged or established):